Alzheimer's Disease - an Overview

 There is no single test to diagnose Alzheimer's.
 Doctors use a combination of medical history, physical and neurological examinations (for balance and reflexes), imaging tests (MRI), and questionnaires to assess cognitive functioning.
 Imaging and other tests are used to rule out other conditions that can result in similar symptoms.
 The diagnostic tests include:

-1. Neurological exam - Here, the doctor checks your reflexes, muscle tone, muscle strength, sight, hearing, balance, and coordination.
+1. Neurological Examination - Here, the doctor checks reflexes, muscle tone, muscle strength, sight, hearing, balance, and coordination.

-2. Blood tests - It is done to rule out other potential causes such as thyroid problems or nutritional deficiencies.
+2. Blood tests - Blood tests are done to rule out other potential causes, such as thyroid problems or nutritional deficiencies.

-4. PET scan - Positron emission tomography (PET) is used to get images of disease processes.
-Fluorodeoxyglucose (FDG) PET scans, amyloid PET imaging, and Tau Pet imaging are included in this.
+4. PET Scan - Positron emission tomography (PET) is used to get images of disease processes.
+Fluorodeoxyglucose (FDG) PET scans, amyloid PET imaging, and Tau PET imaging are included.

 How Is Alzheimer's Disease Treated?